 What is an OPUS file?

 An OPUS file is an audio file created in the Opus format, a lossy audio format developed for Internet streaming.
-It uses both SILK (used by Skype) and CELT (from Xiph.Org) codecs and supports variable bit rates from 6 kb/s to 510 kb/s.
-OPUS files are most commonly contained using the Ogg audio container format.
+It uses both the SILK (used by Skype) and CELT (from Xiph.Org) codecs and supports variable bit rates from 6 kb/s to 510 kb/s.
+OPUS files are most commonly saved using the Ogg audio container format.
 Thus, the files are sometimes referred to as Ogg Opus files.

-The Opus codec is used for Voice over IP (VoIP), video conferencing, in-game chat.
+The Opus codec is used for Voice over IP (VoIP), video conferencing, and in-game chat.
 The Opus format was standardized by the IETF and is maintained by Xiph.Org.

 Since the Opus codec is primarily used for streaming, actual OPUS files are not common.